Welcome >>

 Currently, advanced simulation models are able to capture the thermodynamics and dynamics of molecules on the nanoscale, while continuum models have been successful in describing material mechanics on the bulk scale.
 However, a bridge linking the nanoscale to the bulk properties is direly needed.
 Our group aims to develop multi-spatial/temporal scale methods that seek to link nanoscale properties to microscale mechanics, and microscale mechanics to macroscale phenomena.

-Research Projects >>
+Research

 Polymer materials are everywhere, they are found in the materials that construct the keyboard we type on to the biological building blocks of our body (DNA, cell membranes).
 Their properties depend on their chemical composition, topology, size, density and the surrounding matrix.
 Our group explores the properties of these wonderful molecules in solution.

 We are interested in the similarity between the dynamics of blood cells in flow and the dynamics of polymers in flow.
-It has been known for more than 100 years that blood is a complex, non-Newtonian fluid, with propoerties that depend on the concentration of blood cells.
+It has been known for more than 100 years that blood is a complex, non-Newtonian fluid, with properties that depend on the concentration of blood cells.
 We develop novel methods to study the effects of particle deformation on flow properties.